cloudbiskuit/notefort/README.md

 No matter the size of your enterprise application, you could benefit from the design and deployment principles of NoteFort to ensure scalability and resilience in the cloud.

 ## Purpose
-My primary goal is to demonstrate my expertise in cloud, DevOps and GitOps best practices.
+I have created a simple microservices application, NoteFort, to serve as a demo-app for showcasing my expertise in Cloud, DevOps, and GitOps best practices.

-## Description
-NoteFort ensures availability of your notes through a decoupled backend microservices architecture even if individual services experience downtime.

-## Design
+## Application Design
 The application has a React frontend and two Express.js backend services that communicate via RabbitMQ.

 <br>